 So what about Pokémon cards?

-In my own childhood, ownership of Pokémon cards changed at a rapid pace, and there was rarely accurate information about the former owners or origins of the cards.
+In my own childhood in the 90s, ownership of Pokémon cards changed at a rapid pace, and there was rarely accurate information about the former owners or origins of the cards.
 Along the way, many cards were lost and destroyed, but you could always buy a new collectable package from the store.